 How does closed-end credit work?

-Once you are approved for a closed-end loan, you typically receive the funds in one lump sum.
+Once you’re approved for a closed-end loan, you typically receive the funds in one lump sum.
 You then repay the loan, typically with interest, in monthly installments over the loan’s repayment term.

 The planned final payment will bring your loan balance to zero.
-You can usually pay off your loan early.
-But it’s good to be cautious and read the fine print, as some loans may charge prepayment penalties.
-When the loan is paid in full, your lender will close the account.
+Once the loan is paid in full, your lender will close the account.

 What are examples of closed-end credit?